elucian/bee/syntax/control.md

 done;
 ```

-This selector is called _fork_.
-It create two logical pas-ways using a condition:
+This statement is called _fork_.
+It create two logical branches using a condition:

 **pattern:**
 ```